hcfman/sbts-install/README.md

 * Elicit a real-world response.
 Supports out of the box Phidget Interfacekit USB I/O controllers for switching relays or reading switches, smoke/carbon monoxide detectors and other wired sensors.
 Read responses from commonly available remote controls such as from Klikaanklikuit in the Netherlands.
 Or control klikaanklikuit devices.
 * Builtin Certificate manager.
-GUI controlled generation of X509 certificiates and importing and exporting of certificates.
+GUI controlled generation of X509 certificates and importing and exporting of certificates.
 Use self-signed certificates or real ones.
 Use https internally for device-device communications
 * Websocket based event subscribe interface
 * Resilient mode of operation that runs the OS in read-only mode with a read-write memory overlay layer and the configuration